Actindo-AG/Documentation/Channels/Operation/01_ManageOffers.md

 ![Offers not available](../../Assets/Screenshots/Channels/Offers/Offers/OffersNotAvailable.png "[Offers not available]")

-1. Select the checkbox of the offer you want to delete in the list of offers.
+1. Select the checkbox of the offer you want to move to the recycle bin in the list of offers.
   The editing toolbar is displayed above the list.

     > [Info] You can also select multiple checkboxes to move multiple offers at once to the recycle bin.
 Note that all offers must have the *Not available* status to be deleted.
 Otherwise, the *Delete offers?* confirmation window is displayed, indicating the number of the selected offers that are not deletable.